prasad1987/DevOps-interview-questions-/SRE-2.md

 ⸻

-10. How did you communicate reliability risks to business stakeholders?
+**10. How did you communicate reliability risks to business stakeholders?**

 Answer: